Español English

 They are small perennial plants with a creeping habit that reach 15 cm (5.9") in height.
 The leaves are deep green (bronze in autumn) and spatulate-acuminate in shape.
 The flowers are small, tube-shaped, blue in color and have 5 petals.
 They bloom for a long time from summer to fall.

-They are used to cover slopes, in low maintenance areas of the garden and in rockeries.
-They are ideal for coastal gardens.
+Blue leadwood is used to cover slopes, in low maintenance areas of the garden and in rockeries.
+It's ideal for coastal gardens.

 Ceratostigma plumbaginoides need full sun exposure, although they tolerate shade.
-They resist frost.
+It resists frost.

 Water regularly throughout the year but with little water.

 Prune intensively at ground level in late winter.
-They can become invasive plants if growth is not controlled.
+It can become invasive plant if growth is not controlled.

-They are easy to grow plants that do not need fertilizers.
+Dwarf Plumbago is an easy to grow plant that does not need fertilizers.

 The main enemy is overwatering, which causes fungal diseases.